The treatment of bone cancers is complex and requires specialist care. It will depend on:

 Jaw or cheek bone (mandible or maxilla)

 The surgeon will remove the affected bone.
 Once healed, bones from other parts of the body may be used to replace the affected bone.
-As the face is a delicate area, it can be difficult to remove the cancer surgically and some people may need to have other treatments (see below).
+As the face is a delicate area, it can be difficult to remove the cancer surgically and some people may need to have other treatments.

 Spine or skull

 If surgery isn't possible, a combination of treatments may be used.
-This may include radiotherapy, cryotherapy (freezing method) or curettage (scooping out the cancer).
-If you need one of these specialised types of treatment, your doctor will discuss the details with you.
+This may include radiation therapy, cryotherapy (freezing method) or curettage (scooping out the cancer).

 - before surgery, to shrink the size of the tumour and make it easier to remove